netspie/PageTree-Design-Documentation/docs/Project Charter.md

 # Project Charter

 **Working Title**
-&nbsp;&nbsp;&nbsp;&nbsp;UTreeList
+&nbsp;&nbsp;&nbsp;&nbsp;PageTree

 **Project Leader**
 &nbsp;&nbsp;&nbsp;&nbsp;Dariusz Luśnia

 **Project Description**
-&nbsp;&nbsp;&nbsp;&nbsp;Graphical user interface library for Unity3D engine.
-It is supposed to consist of various, reusable graphical lists and list elements for hierarchical and interconnected data manipulation, organization and presentation.
+&nbsp;&nbsp;&nbsp;&nbsp;Online platform for:
+- structuring knowledge in a tree-like fashion with heavily interconnected data in a form of pages with focus on user expierience and navigation easiness,
+- practicing knowledge quickly, fast, with the least effort, most likely in a form of advancad, customizable flashcards in spaced repetition manner.

 ## Purposes
 **Main**
-&nbsp;&nbsp;&nbsp;&nbsp;To provide a common basis for another application's features which are sharing same functionalities.
-It's needed to solve the original application domain problems easily.
+&nbsp;&nbsp;&nbsp;&nbsp;To provide a tool for practicing learned knowledge quickly and easily or for making notes.

 **Other**
 &nbsp;&nbsp;&nbsp;&nbsp;\- To serve as a portfolio
-&nbsp;&nbsp;&nbsp;&nbsp;\- To enhance software enginnering and design skills
+&nbsp;&nbsp;&nbsp;&nbsp;\- To enhance software enginnering and design skills in web related technologies
-&nbsp;&nbsp;&nbsp;&nbsp;\- To help others

 ## Essential Requirements